Do immigrants file taxes in the U.S? If you are an immigrant, that’s a very valid question.

 Many immigrants do pay taxes with the hope that doing so could help them become U.S. citizens.
 According to the Institute on Taxation and Economic Policy, about half of undocumented workers pay taxes.

-How can an undocumented immigrant file taxes with no Social Security Number?
+How can undocumented immigrants file taxes with no Social Security Number?

 An identification number is needed to pay taxes.
 The most common type of identification number used to pay taxes is a Social Security Number.
 The problem is, an undocumented immigrant does not qualify to have an SSN.